Best things to do in Oxford

 What is it?
 The UK’s oldest botanic garden and a stunning 130 acres of woodland for you to escape the busy city and recharge in.

 Why go?
 On their own, Oxford’s botanic gardens would be enough to celebrate.
-The scientifically-important grounds and glasshouses contain over 6000 types of plant.
-However, the university also manages the Harcourt Arboretum, a short 10 mins drive from the centre.
-Bonus points if you plan your trip at the right time to see the bluebell wood in its full and blooming glory.
+The scientifically-important grounds and glasshouses contain more than 6,000 types of plant.
+However, the university also manages the Harcourt Arboretum, a short 10 minutes’ drive from the centre.
+Bonus points if you plan your trip at the right time to see the bluebell wood in its full, blooming glory.

 What is it?
 Spell-binding (obvs) tour of locations used in the shooting of the Harry Potter films.
 Small groups get to explore the parts of Oxford Uni used as a stand-in for Hogwarts and then geek out with a quiz.

 What is it?
-Huge country house with epic gardens and parkland that will take you around 20 mins to drive to from Oxford.
-The estate is best-known as the birthplace of Winston Churchill.
+Huge country house with epic gardens and parkland that will take you around 20 minutes to drive to from Oxford.
+The estate is best known as the birthplace of Winston Churchill.

 What is it?
 A tour of the Oxford locations – pubs, colleges and streets – familiar to any fan of the Colin Dexter detective series Morse, Lewis and Endeavour.

 What is it?
-A river-borne journey through Oxford’s bucolic, green scenery.
-The same scenery, as it happens, that inspired 'Alice in Wonderland'.
+A river-borne journey through Oxford’s bucolic scenery.
+The same scenery, as it happens, that inspired ‘Alice in Wonderland’.

 What is it?
 Running throughout the year (so dress appropriately), these theatrical ghost tours delve into Oxford’s past with spooky shenanigans for all ages.